Q: Where are your bison raised?

 A: Our meat is as natural as possible.
 Organic certification is quite expensive and does not add to the value of our meat, it would only raise the retail price significantly.
 Our bison eat 100% grass, no rations of grain, corn or otherwise.
 60% of the time the grass they eat is from our rotating paddocks that are fertilized by the bison themselves and the other 40% they are eating top quality hay produced on or near our farm where we have control over when its harvested to ensure it gets cut to preserve the most nutrients possible.

 A: We wish we could say yes, but at this point we have created a product with a demand that outweighs the supply available.
-We work closely with a bison operation in Saskatchewan to supply the bison used in BUFF as well as an Ontario Beef farm that supplies the beef used.
+We work closely with the most well established and top notch bison supplier in Alberta to supply the bison used in BUFF as well as an Ontario Beef farm that supplies the beef used.
 When bison herds in Ontario get to sustainable point where we can use 100% grass fed bison exclusively we will.
 Until then we seek to use the absolute best ingredients possible to create the nutritional power house that is BUFF.

 Q: Can i order your Big Rock Bison online?